Casey DeSmith: Minor leagues (2015–2017)

+Pittsburgh Penguins

-On July 1, 2017, DeSmith signed his first NHL contract (one-year, two-way) with the Pittsburgh Penguins.
-He started the 2017–18 AHL season with a 3–0 record with a 0.98 goals against average, a 0.965 save percentage, and one shutout.
+On July 1, 2017, DeSmith signed a one-year, two-way contract with the Pittsburgh Penguins.
+He started the 2017–18 AHL season with a 3–0 record with a .980 goals against average, a .965 save percentage, and one shutout.
 He ranked second in the AHL in goal-against average and third in save percentage.
-On October 23, 2017, executive vice president and general manager Jim Rutherford announced that the Penguins had recalled DeSmith from Wilkes-Barre/Scranton.
-He played in his first NHL game on October 29, 2017 against the Winnipeg Jets at Bell MTS Place after head coach Mike Sullivan pulled starting goaltender Matt Murray in the first period.
-In doing so, he became the 62nd former Nailer/Thunderbird to reach the NHL and the first member of the 2015–16 Eastern Conference Championship team to reach the NHL.
-10 seconds into DeSmith's NHL debut, he faced his first career shot, a goal by forward Blake Wheeler.
-In the end, DeSmith made twelve out of fifteen saves in a little over forty minutes of play.
-He made his first NHL save against forward Patrik Laine.
-On October 30, 2017, he was reassigned back to the Wilkes-Barre/Scranton Penguins.

-DeSmith was recalled on November 28, 2017, to play backup to Jarry after starting goaltender Matt Murray was injured.
+On October 23, 2017, executive vice president and general manager Jim Rutherford announced that Pittsburgh had recalled DeSmith from Wilkes-Barre/Scranton.
+He played in his first NHL game on October 29, against the Winnipeg Jets after head coach Mike Sullivan pulled starting goaltender Matt Murray in the first period.
+In doing so, he became the 62nd former Nailer/Thunderbird to reach the NHL and the first member of the 2015–16 Eastern Conference championship team to reach the NHL.
+In his first NHL game DeSmith made 12 saves in a little over 40 minutes of play.
+On October 30, he was re-assigned back to Wilkes-Barre/Scranton.
+DeSmith was recalled on November 28, to play backup to Tristan Jarry after starting goaltender Matt Murray was injured.
 In a game against the Toronto Maple Leafs on December 9, he filled in for Jarry in the second period marking his second NHL appearance.
-Despite his efforts, the Penguins ended up losing 3–4.
-He was reassigned to the Wilkes-Barre/Scranton Penguins a game later as Murray was activated from injured reserve.
+Despite his efforts, the Penguins ended up losing 4–3.
+He was re-assigned to the Wilkes-Barre/Scranton Penguins a game later as Murray was activated from injured reserve.